-The diagram below shows a typical design using a cap-XX supercapacitor that solves the problem of delivering the power needed by a GPRS/GSM transmitter, while keeping the current drawn from the CF Card interface within specification.
+The diagram below shows a typical design using a cap-XX supercapacitor that solves the problem of delivering the power needed by a GPRS/GSM transmitter, while keeping the current drawn from the Mini PCI interface within specification.

 The cap-XX supercapacitor has high C and low ESR (equivalent series resistance), so it delivers large current pulses without much change in load voltage.
-Because the ripple voltage on the load is small, this load-leveling effect means current drawn from the supply (the host device) during the load pulses can be under the maximum allowed by the CF+ Card specification.
+Because the ripple voltage on the load is small, this load-leveling effect means current drawn from the supply (the host device) during the load pulses can be less than the maximum allowed by the Mini PCI specification.
 The most important criterion in selecting the supercapacitor is low ESR, because ESR typically contributes most to voltage ripple in high-C supercapacitors.

-When the card is first plugged into the host, the supercapacitor is typically in a discharged state.
+At power-up, the supercapacitor is usually in a discharged state.
 To prevent the supercapacitor's charging current from overloading the host, a simple current-limit circuit is used, as shown above.
 For further information, please refer to Application Note 1002, Start-Up Current-Limiters for Supercapacitors in PDAs and Other Portable Devices, from cap-XX, available as a free download from the cap-XX web site.